BelledonneCommunications/linphone-sdk/bctoolbox/README.md

 BcToolbox
 =========

-Utilities library used by Belledonne Communications softwares like belle-sip, mediastreamer2 and linphone.
+Utilities library used by Belledonne Communications softwares like belle-sip, mediastreamer2 and liblinphone.

 Depends